Mythra/Coworker/docs/quickstart.md

 also run [Consul](https://www.consul.io/) then you will ***Not have node failover healing***.
 As we depend on consul in order to tell us if a node has perished or not.

+You'll also need to run [Migrations](migrations.md) which have been documented in this repo.

 ## Starting up Coworker ##

 Although coworker can techincally be started up from anywhere, we recommend distributing